 The course is split into 10 modules.
 Activities are timetabled in line with the seasons and some modules span the whole course.
-There are design projects and practicals at the end of each term.
+There are practicals each term, and four design projects throughout the year.

 Permaculture Design.
-This module provides the context and framework for the rest of the course.
+This module provides the context and framework for the course.
 An introduction to the practice and principles of Permaculture.
 A holistic design approach to sustainability that can be used for designing in a range of settings from small gardens to whole farms.
 Permaculture integrates land, food, social, economic and health factors to create a resilient and functional system.
 Led by Sarah Pugh with Mike Feingold

 Soil and Ecology.
 An in-depth study of how to assess and work with the natural environment.
 Learn to read the landscape and ecological information available.
 Understanding the roles and connections between soil, plants and animals.
 Includes practical soil and composting sessions.
-Led by Caroline Aitkin and Seb Buckton
+Led by Caroline Aitkin and Angie Polkey.

 Green Energy.
 Within the context of Climate Change, gain a practical understanding of alternative technology, energy efficiency and reducing our fossil fuel use.
 An exploration of local, national and global scale green energy initiatives.
 Includes a field trip and practical activities.
 Led by Trevor Houghton

 Green Building.
 A study of the theory and practice of retrofitting existing houses to improve their green performance, eco-friendly materials, eco-development, self-build and eco-innovations.
 With a hands-on retrofitting practical led by Jason Hawkes.
 A highlight is the 3-week practical experience of building a reciprocal frame roundhouse with wood and cordwood from scratch.
 We build on community or public projects to our host’s specifications.
 Includes tool safety training.
 Led by Simon Crook, Jo Forsyth and Charles Soares.

 Creating Change.
 Understanding the psychology of change and how we find the power to tackle global problems from our own front doors onwards.
 Exploring ways to face our fears, be responsive to challenges, build on our strengths and engage ourselves and others in positive action.
-Led by Dr Chris Johnstone and Jewels Wingfield.
+Led by Dr Chris Johnstone.

-A variety of other sessions include an Introduction to Herbal Medicine, Wild Food Foraging, Water harvesting practical, Natural Bee Keeping Wetland Ecological Treatment Systems, Animal Husbandry, Living Willow Sculpture and many more.
+A variety of other sessions include an Introduction to herbal medicine, wild food foraging, fermentation, water harvesting, natural beekeeping, mushrooms, Wetland Ecological Treatment Systems, animal husbandry, living willow sculpture and many more.

-The course is a mix of classroom and site based with practical sessions run on local sites.
+The course is a mix of classroom and practical sessions run on local sites.
 There is also a range of field trips to rural sites around the South West and Wales.

 There will be guest speakers in addition to the lead tutors.